-The victim's family must be notified of all final decisions regarding the death penalty. [updated April 2014]
+The victim's family must be notified of all final decisions regarding the death penalty.

-9-10.190 Forms and Procedures
+9-10.190 - Forms and Procedures

 The Assistant Attorney General for the Criminal Division, the Deputy Attorney General, and the Attorney General may promulgate forms and procedures to implement the provisions of this Chapter.
-The United States Attorney or Assistant Attorney General should contact the Capital Case Section to discuss the applicable procedures and obtain the appropriate forms. [updated April 2014]
+The United States Attorney or Assistant Attorney General should contact the Capital Case Section to discuss the applicable procedures and obtain the appropriate forms.

-9-10.200 Exceptions for the Proper Administration of Justice
+9-10.200 - Exceptions for the Proper Administration of Justice up

-To ensure the proper administration of justice in an appropriate case, the Attorney General may authorize exceptions to the provisions of this Chapter. [renumbered from 9-10.190 April 2014]
+To ensure the proper administration of justice in an appropriate case, the Attorney General may authorize exceptions to the provisions of this Chapter.

+[renumbered from 9-10.190 April 2014]